granantuin/airport_ml/README.md

 # Airport Machine Learning Models

-This repository contains machine learning models and tools for predicting the likelihood of issuing SPECI reports at various airports.
-The models are trained using meteorological data and are tailored to each airport, identified by its ICAO code.
+This repository provides machine learning models and tools designed to predict meteorological variables as reported in METARs.
+The repository includes two types of algorithms: those based on the scikit-learn library (deployed via airport_ml.py) and algorithms leveraging large language models (LLMs), which are deployed using mlmetar_forecast.py.
+The models are trained on meteorological data specific to each airport, identified by its ICAO code.

 ## Repository Structure